Michael Wittmann: Speculation surrounding death

 Reid postulated the possibility that A Squadron of the Sherbrooke Fusilier Regiment, 2nd Canadian Armoured Brigade, positioned on the left flank of the advancing German tanks, was responsible instead.
 Commanded by Sydney Valpy Radley-Walters, the squadron's six 75 mm Shermans and two 17-pounder Sherman Fireflies were situated on the grounds of a chateau at Gaumesnil.
 The unit had created firing holes in the property's walls, and based on verbal testimony engaged the advancing German tanks, including Tigers.
 The British tanks were between 1000 m and 1200 m away from the German line of advance, whereas the Canadian squadron was less than 150 m (500 feet) away behind a stone wall.

 Reid argues that due to the Canadians' proximity to the Germans, the elevation of the field between the north south road and Ekin's firing positions, and the firing angle which precisely coincides with the tank round's entry hole in the Tiger, their troops more than likely destroyed Wittmann's tank.
 Reid supports this with H. Holfinger's account of the engagement.
 Holfinger was in a Tiger approximately 250 m behind Wittmann and he said Wittmann's Tiger was destroyed at 12:55.
 Ekins's crew was credited with the destruction of three Tigers at 12:40, 12:47 and 12:52, Wittmann's tank being allegedly the one destroyed at 12:47.

-Considering Holfinger's account, Reid concludes that the Tiger destroyed at 12:47 could not be that of Wittmann; he also notes that the circumstances surrounding the fate of the Tiger destroyed at 12:52 exclude the possibility that it could have been Wittmann's.
-Reid's account of the battle has also come under scrutiny as being speculation, offering no actual proof of the events.
+Considering Holfinger's account, Reid concludes that the Tiger destroyed at 12:47 could not be that of Wittmann.
+He also notes that the circumstances surrounding the fate of the Tiger destroyed at 12:52 exclude the possibility that it could have been Wittmann's.
+Reid's account of the battle has come under scrutiny as being speculation, offering no actual proof of the events.
 He does accept that the documented claims of the 1st Northamptonshire Yeomanry are correct, though there are discrepancies with the 1985 investigation with regard to other details such as the position of Wittmann's tank.